ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `reference-triple-record` has the following parameters:

-* `ref-env`: Search criterion that locates an Evidence environment that matches the reference environment.
+* `ref-env`: Identifies the Target Environment
-* `ref-claims`: Search criteria that locates the Evidence measurements that match the reference Claims.
+* `ref-claims`: One or more measurement claims for the Target Environment

 To process `reference-triple-record` both the `ref-env` and `ref-claims` criteria are compared with Evidence entries.
+First `ref-env` is used as a search criterion to locate the Evidence environment that matches the reference environment.
+Subsequently, the `ref-claims` from this triple are used to match against the Evidence measurements for the matched environment.
 If the search criteria are satisfied, the matching entry is re-asserted, except with the Reference Value Provider's authority.
 By re-asserting Evidence using the RVP's authority, the Verifier can avoid mixing Reference Values (reference state) with Evidence (actual state).
 See {{-rats-endorsements}}.